 With the arrival of spring comes a new crop of fresh seasonal produce (and return of your local farmers market).
 Take advantage of the abundance of in-season produce and stock up on fresh fruits and vegetables.
 Look for asparagus, strawberries, spinach, artichokes, radishes, and melons, all of which are in season during the months of April and May.

-Share your best spring cleaning tips with us in the comments section and be sure to unlock a coupon to use on your next Luvo purchase.
+Share your best spring cleaning tips with us in the comments section and be sure to sign-up for Luvo’s newsletter for more nutritious recipes and exclusive giveaways.